linkerd/linkerd-examples/k8s-daemonset/README.md

 #### Daemonsets + Ingress Controller

-To router to external requests using ingress resources, deploy linkerd as an ingress controller, and create an ingress resource:
+To route to external requests using ingress resources, deploy linkerd as an ingress controller and create an ingress resource:

 ```bash
 kubectl apply -f k8s/linkerd-ingress-controller.yml